 The announcement comes one day after Facebook insider Frances Haugen went public on 60 Minutes claiming she saw “conflicts of interest between what was good for the public and what was good for Facebook.”

-On Tuesday, the Senate Committee on Commerce, Science, and Transportation will hold hearing entitled “Protecting Kids Online: Testimony from a Facebook Whistleblower.”
+On Tuesday, the Senate Committee on Commerce, Science, and Transportation will hold a hearing entitled “Protecting Kids Online: Testimony from a Facebook Whistleblower.”

 View Comments